-By Eliciting Weight Gain
+Elicits Weight Gain

 We all know about the added sugar hidden in your margarita.
 However, alcohol can also increase your chance of immediate water retention.
 This results in both additional pounds and long-lasting impacts on your waistline.
 According to Dr. Alex Tauberg, D.C., owner of Tauberg Chiropractic & Rehabilitation Practice, in sports, such as wrestling (where competitors are weighed in and placed into weight classes), a few pounds could make a huge difference.
 For other athletes, including runners, bikers, and triathletes, increased water retention means that they have more weight to carry around the course.
 This may potentially affect their time.

-By Preventing Proper Recovery
+Prevents Proper Recovery

 It’s common to feel nauseous after a night of drinking.
 But alcohol can also place other stressors on our bodies.
 Dr. Carolyn Dean, M.D., author of the book “Future Health Now Encyclopedia,” notes that alcohol depletes a broad range of vitamins, minerals, and necessary proteins that help our bodies recover post-workout.
 These all directly impact our ongoing training progress, as these nutrients play a role in acting as our body’s building blocks.
 One vital nutrient, in particular, magnesium, is lost with the presence of alcohol.
 Magnesium is responsible for relaxing muscle tension, lowering our pulse rate, and reducing stress levels.
 All three support proper exercise recovery.

-By Stopping or Decreasing Muscle Building
+Stops or Decreases Muscle Building

 According to Ellen Wermter, FNP-BC from Charlottesville Neurology and Sleep Medicine, alcohol intake has been shown to decrease growth hormone production.
 Growth hormone is responsible for producing and regenerating our body’s cells.
 This is very important for athletes, as it’s crucial for the development of our muscles.
 This hormone promotes muscle building, muscle repair, and can help heal muscle damage from training sessions.
 For proper muscle building, it’s also important to regulate your body’s nutrition and allocate nutrients to different areas.
 Growth hormones also stabilize this process.

-By Impacting Your Sleep
+Impacts Your Sleep

 A good night’s sleep can give an athlete a huge competitive edge.
 It increases accuracy, endurance, pain tolerance, and sound decision making.
 There is no doubt that alcohol affects one’s quality of sleep.
 As Wermter states, it can also alter sleep cycles by delaying rapid eye movement (REM) sleep.
 While alcohol may seem to initially aid in falling asleep, frequent sleep disturbances will occur.
 Your overall sleep quality will suffer as your body metabolizes the alcohol.